Regulatory Model Numbers

 Tips and requirements for maintenance issues.

-• All fans and power supplies are hot swappable.
+• All fans and power supplies are hot-swappable.

 • The switch can be running while a power supply is being installed or removed, but the power supply being replaced must not be connected to a power source.

-• All slots must be filled or covered with a blank for operation (even though power supply or fans may not be functional).
+• All slots must be filled or covered with a blank for operation (even though the power supply or fans may not be functional).

 Power Supplies